Adele Napier & Clive Kitson

-The Findhorn Intensive supports you to find ways to open to your own intuition and spiritual connection, to attune to the world around you and to realise new possibilities of relating and co-creating with other people, nature, and life in all aspects.
-It invites you to reassess your life, find greater fulfilment, and bring more love into our world.
+The Findhorn Intensive supports you to find ways to open to your own intuition and spiritual connection, to attune to the world around you, and to realise new possibilities of relating and co-creating with other people, nature, and life in all aspects.
+It invites you to reassess your life, find greater fulfillment and bring more love into our world.

 For anybody thinking of doing the Intensive... stop thinking and just do it.
 You will uncover rich dividends within.

 Perspective, Purpose and Outcomes

 We live in times that call for new kinds of individual creativity and an ability to participate co-creatively with life.
 This programme is an exploration into experiencing and practising this.
 Our vision is that over the 12 months you will have:

 - greater understanding of yourself and the way you relate to life and others

 - greater clarity of your unique patterning, the potential gifts you contribute to the world, and your sense of purpose